-Norman O’Connor (b.
-1923) was born in Melbourne, where he has lived most of his life.
+Norman O’Connor (1923-2015) was born in Melbourne, where he has lived most of his life.
 As a boy he was sickly and only had a few years of schooling.
 He went to business school, but soon afterwards enlisted in the Army.
 While recuperating at a convalescent unit, he was drafted into the Australian Army Cartographic Unit at Bendigo, where he remained for the rest of the War.
 He learnt to be a screenprinter and worked with artists and printmakers such as Arthur Boyd.
 He remained in the Army until 1949, producing advertising material for the Citizens Military Forces.
 He then established a business, PhotoScreen.
 He took early retirement and worked at home; in later years he helped his son with his computer business.

 During World War II O’Connor joined the Communist Party of Australia and it was about this time that he first heard European folk music.
 As an Australian nationalist and a communist, he was concerned that traditional Australian music and folklore should be preserved and protected against the influx of American popular culture.
 He was impressed by the musical Reedy River, based on the 1891 shearers’ strike, which was performed by the New Theatre in 1953.
 The Victorian Folk Lore Society was formed soon afterwards and O’Connor was one of the original members.
 He was the second President of the Society, succeeding Alan Marshall, and his wife Pat O’Connor was later the Treasurer.